margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for all the neighbors outside walking, running, and driving
 * Grateful for the leader of Discipleship Training School who overcame darkness like gun violence with God
 * Grateful for the people with Discipleship Training School who whovercame darkness like porn addiction with God
+* Grateful for the lunch with a man from Africa, digging into his family's ancestory and roots in Cameroon and his shirt on Cameroonian Roots

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.